xxxnpno/Projet-Voltaire/README.md

 - **Real-time Clipboard Monitoring**: Continuously watches the clipboard for text content.
 - **Automated Grammar and Spelling Correction**: Sends clipboard strings to the Reverso API and retrieves corrected text.

+## Recommended Tools

+For enhanced functionality, it is recommended to use **Microsoft PowerToys** (or a similar tool) alongside Projet Voltaire.
+PowerToys includes a feature for extracting text from images, making it easy to correct strings from screenshots or scanned documents.